Drug signs and teenagers

 - Increased appetite (with marijuana use)

-- Sluggishness, listlessness, or constant sleeping (opiate drugs such as heroine, codeine; or may occur when coming down off stimulant drugs)
+- Sluggishness, listlessness, or constant sleeping (opiate drugs such as heroin, codeine; or may when coming down off stimulant drugs)

 - Hyperactivity (as seen with "uppers" such as cocaine, methamphetamine)

-- Poor school performance and increased school absenteeism
+- Poor grades in school and missing more school days

 - Change in group of friends